Cumbria Education Trust Board - Our Directors:

 Whilst in full-time employment, Kathryn gained a BA Hons in Business Studies and Finance from Northumbria University, completed an adult learner teaching certificate and achieved her professional Accountancy qualification, CIMA.
 She is now partway through studying for her ICSA Corporate Governance qualification.

-For the past 8 years she has worked as a Group Financial Controller for Lloyd Ltd, the agricultural machinery dealers headquartered in Carlisle.
+Kathryn is currently CE Director for Inflo an accounting software company which is transforming the world of accounting with revolutionary accounting intelligence.
 Kathryn and her husband moved to the area 2 years ago and built their own house where she gets to enjoy her passion for horses.
 As well as competing horses at both horse trials and dressage, Kathryn is also a qualified dressage judge for British Dressage.

 Sheila Goodliffe (Resigned 2/10/2017) (Current Founding Member)